 Apps are becoming more and more popular and there are lots to choose from.
 For example, there are games that teach you the ITTOs, there are apps that teach concepts with mnemonics and others that test you with questions.
-Check out the iTunes app store for additional ideas.
+Check out the Google Play Store or Apple App Store for additional ideas.

 8. PMP Formulas

 Study guides for PMP formulas are a precision tool.
 They will help you review and learn the formulas required for the exam in a way that makes it easier to recall them under pressure.

 9. PMP Exam Lessons Learned